alexbandada11-svg/DSAMidterm/DSAMidterms.md

 1. Go to Source Control.
 2. Stage Changes by pressing "+".
 3. Commit changes by pressing "o".
-4. Sync changes and referesh GitHub.
+4. Sync changes and refresh GitHub.
 5. If done correctly, all changes should be synced in your GitHub.

 ### To clone your repository to other devices.